Maurice Ffrench: Ottawa Redblacks

 Ffrench was signed to the Ottawa Redblacks' practice squad on August 2, 2023.
-He was placed on injured reserve on October 29, 2023.
-He was released on April 22, 2024.
-He was later signed to the team's practice roster on August 29, 2024.
-He was part of the final training camp cuts on May 31, 2025.
+He was placed on injured reserve on October 29.

+Ffrench was released by Ottawa on April 22, 2024.
+He was later re-signed to the team's practice roster on August 29.
+Ffrench was part of the team's final training camp cuts on May 31, 2025.

+Personal life

+Ffrench's brother is Michigan wide receiver Jaime Ffrench Jr.